nolim1t/nolim1t.github.io/_drafts/2010s-decade-in-review.md

 General gist of things is **decentralization** based on past experiences.

-* More mobile / flexible / minimal (consume less) / sustainable lifestyle.
+* More mobile / flexible / minimalism (consume less; travel with 1 hand carry bag) / sustainable lifestyle.
 Actually researching more options on working off a tablet and raspberry pi combo.
 * Try and build a business and lifestyle around the above.
 And find more people who want to do the same so we can BUIDL together.
 * Keep on 💸 stacking sats ❤️  to make number go up 📈🐂